ecophilina/ye-wcvi/README.md

 (trawl:https://open.canada.ca/data/en/dataset/a278d1af-d567-4964-a109-ae1e84cbd24a;
 HBLL: https://open.canada.ca/data/en/dataset/3cdc1ad5-70e5-4fac-865d-e583e54d15df) and
 spatially explicit commercial data, which are not publicly available due to Canada's privacy laws.
-As a result these scripts will not be possible to run for anyone not working for DFO.
+As a result these scripts will not be possible to run for anyone without access to this data.

 Primary data retrieval and analysis scripts are numbered in the order that they must be run.
 Scripts with 00 must be run before all others, but the order between them doesn't matter.
-Scripts without numbers are for plotting, or supplementary tests, after main analysis is complete.
+Scripts without numbers are for plotting, or supplementary tests, and some may need to be run after the main analysis is complete.